Acute Myeloid Leukemia: Overview and Treatment

 Acute Myeloid Leukemia Consolidation

-Consolidation can be achieved with either high-dose chemotherapy supported by an allogeneic HLA-matched sibling stem cell transplant, high-dose chemotherapy and autologous stem cell transplant, or conventional-dose chemotherapy delivered without stem cell support.
-Patients currently receive one of these consolidation treatment strategies based on their perceptions of the outcomes associated with each treatment, the availability of an HLA-matched sibling stem cell donor, their physician’s bias concerning the appropriateness of each treatment option, and the geographic availability of each treatment.
+Patients currently receive one of these consolidation treatment strategies based on their perceptions of the outcomes associated with each treatment, the availability of an appropriate stem cell donor, their physician’s bias concerning the appropriateness of each treatment option, and the geographic availability of each treatment.

 Despite the initial choice of consolidation therapy, it is important to determine the availability of a marrow or stem cell donor as soon as possible following the initial diagnosis of AML.
 This allows for an immediate transplant if remission induction is a failure and defines therapeutic options once a remission is achieved.